keatura/my-ordinary-vault-md/Andefaelt/000_old/Hemepha (nature and chaos).md

 she/her
 # Tenets
-- Nature outlasts all.
+- Life outlasts all.
-- Preserve the natural order.
+- Preserve life and the natural order at all costs.
 - Treat plants an animals as kin.
--
+- Cleanse that which disrespects life.

 a naturalist to a fault, is NOT a fan of the industrialization of modern society tends to cause the creation of weird plant horrors that will attack smaller villages